- 45% burns in the line of duty.

 Pongal – one of the most celebrated festivals in Tamil Nadu.
 A fire during the festival season, and in a Grade I heritage building was something that Priya, then District Fire Officer (Chennai City Central), least expected on the night of 15 Jan 2012.She was at the spot within minutes of receiving the information.

-The Kalas Mahal, Chepauk Palace, considered one of the still-in-use example of Indo-Saracenic architecture, and having a history dating back to a period earlier than 1859, was on fire.
+The Kalas Mahal, Chepauk Palace, considered one of the still-in-use examples of Indo-Saracenic architecture, and having a history dating back to a period earlier than 1859, was on fire.

 Priya recollects: “Even though we called in all the fire tenders and a good number of metro water sources to put out the fire, we could not identify the source.
 Panic rose as the fire kept spreading.
 I realized that, without knowing the source of the fire, it couldn’t be controlled and stopped.”